ivan-korobkov/pdef/README.md

 Pdef - Headers for the web
 ==========================
-Pdef is an interface definition language with clear separation between data structures and interfaces, support for object-oriented APIs and message inheritance with JSON as the default format and a simple HTTP RPC.
-Pdef has been influenced by Google Protobuf and Apache Thrift.
+Pdef is a statically typed interface definition language with clear separation between data structures and interfaces, support for object-oriented APIs and message inheritance with JSON as the default format and a simple HTTP RPC.

 Pdef (pi:def) stands for "protocol definition [language]".
+It allows to write interfaces and data structures once and then to generate code and RPC clients/servers for different languages.
-It is suitable for public client/server APIs, internal service-oriented APIs, configuration files, as a format for persistence, cache, message queues, logs, etc.
+It is suitable for public APIs, internal service-oriented APIs, configuration files, as a format for persistence, cache, message queues, logs, etc.

 Features